pk.org: CS 419/Lecture Notes

 A group of miners who combine hashing power and share rewards to reduce variance in earnings.

-Application-Specific Integrated Circuit: specialized hardware designed to compute SHA-256 hashes far more efficiently than CPUs, GPUs, or FPGAs.
+Specialized hardware designed to compute SHA-256 hashes far more efficiently than general-purpose computers.
+Modern Bitcoin mining is dominated by ASICs.

 Coinbase transaction